gritzko/replicated.cc/index.md

 <span class="line">    ...</span>
 </pre>
 - **Integrity**, as ops form a [Merkle structure](https://en.wikipedia.org/wiki/Merkle_tree).
-        If necessary, the data is integrity-checked to the last bit, like in git, BitTorrent, BitCoin and other such systems.
+        If necessary, the data is integrity-checked to the last bit like in git, BitTorrent, BitCoin and other such systems.
         In the example, ten ops form a Merkle chain, so the hash of the last op (line #12) covers them all.

-RON's vision is swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.
+RON's guiding vision is swarms of mobile devices communicating over unreliable wireless networks in an untrusted environment.

 For more in-depth reading, please see: